lukasz-glen/hashless-tokens/README.md

 You or any contract can register any address and a sequential number is assigned.
 This way 160 bit long address is replaced with 48 bit long id.
-And `address x address` key is reduced to 96 bits.
+And `address x address` key can be reduced to 96 bits.

 Please note that Address Registry Contract is not used in every token implementation.
 This is one of possible solutions.
-The point is that it can be shared by multiple tokens saving code, gas and storage.
+The point is that it can be shared by multiple contracts saving code, gas and storage.

 ## Tests